Undertake energy performance inspections

 Overview

-This standard is about undertaking inspections of property to determine their energy performance and make recommendations for improvement.
-The aim of the inspection is to gather data and information, in accordance with the Reduced Data Standard Assessment Procedure (RDSAP) methodology, to enable the production of an Energy Performance Certificate and associated recommendations.
+This standard is about undertaking inspections of property to estimate their energy performance and make recommendations for improvement.
+The inspection aims to gather data and information, in accordance with the relevant calculation methodology, to enable the production of an Energy Performance Certificate and associated recommendations.

 The standard also requires that you maintain records of your findings.
-You must record information using relevant methods in accordance with the relevant data protection legislation, and providing evidence to support your decisions on values recorded and energy efficiency measures made.
+You must record information using relevant methods in accordance with the relevant Accreditation Scheme for the required period of time and provide evidence to support your decisions on the values recorded and energy efficiency measures made.

-Note that the term 'assessment' is used throughout the standards when referring to the overall process of determining the energy performance of a property, whereas 'inspection' is used only when referring to on-site inspection of the property features.
+Note that the term 'assessment' is used throughout the standards to refer to the overall process of completing the inspection and entering the information into the relevant national calculation methodology, via the Government Approved software interfaces, whereas 'inspection' is used only for on-site inspection of the property and its features.

 You must understand and work to the requirements of each devolved nation.